zsli16/the-categorizer/README.md

 ## Getting Started
 First, clone this repo using `git clone [url of this repo]`.

-To use the natural language processing (NPL) library to parse parts of speech, run 'npm install compromise' to install [Compromise](http://compromise.cool/)
+To use the natural language processing (NPL) library to parse parts of speech, run `npm install compromise` to install [Compromise](http://compromise.cool/)

 Run `node index.js` which contains some default test functions.
 Feel free to change the functions with the ones you want to test (see 'Using the Categorizer' below).